raok/image-resizer/README.md

 5 Go to `hevnly.dev/discover` and post an image.

 6 Go to your `s3bucket` and check if the images and been resized.
 They should be.

+### Using Docker

+If you just want to run the app without having to download it to your local machine, you can do this by using `Docker`.

+[linux](https://docs.docker.com/installation/ubuntulinux/) and [set-up](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-getting-started) on your local machine.

+Make sure you have `aws cli` set-up to.
+Refer to step _2_ of the above guide to run the app on the local machine or:

+Run the following commands or follow this [guideline](http://docs.aws.amazon.com/cli/latest/userguide/installing.html):

+    - $ curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"
+    - $ unzip awscli-bundle.zip
+    - $ ./awscli-bundle/install -b ~/bin/aws

+#### Mac users

+First you will need to have docker installed on your [mac](https://docs.docker.com/installation/mac/)

+You will also need to get [boot2docker](https://github.com/boot2docker/osx-installer/releases/tag/v1.7.0).

+_To run docker_ you will need to start run the following commands:

+`boot2docker start`

+this will start the docker daemon and display:

+`To connect the Docker client to the Docker daemon, please set:`

+`export DOCKER_HOST=tcp://192.168.59.103:2376`

+`export DOCKER_CERT_PATH=/Users/mario/.boot2docker/certs/boot2docker-vm`

+`export DOCKER_TLS_VERIFY=1`

+now type in:

+`eval "$(boot2docker shellinit)"`

+You are now ready to issue docker commands.

+_Note:_ That all commands once docker has started on mac do not need `sudo`.

+##### Getting the docker image and running the container.

+Next, to fetch the docker image for the image-resizer app type in the command:

+`docker pull hyprstack/hevnly-image`

+This will pull the image from the docker hub and build it for you.

+Next, to run the image and create our container, type:

+`docker run -it --rm -v ~/.aws:/root/.aws -v ~/.gitconfig:/root/.gitconfig -v ~/.ssh:/root/.ssh hyprstack/hevnly-image sh -c 'aws s3 cp  /home/image-resizer && echo "192.168.56.101 hevnly.dev" >> /etc/hosts && /bin/bash'`

+This should open the command line tool for the container.

+To make sure the app's files have been copied correctly, `cd home/image-resizer` and `ls -la`.
+There should be all the files beloging to the app.

+To run the app make sure you have an image in the docker container to resize and then type ``node /path/to/app/index.js --source=file:///source/path/to/target/image.png --dest=/destination/path/for/resized/images/`

+#### Linux users

+Once you have downloaded and setup docker and aws-cli, you can start to issue docker commands.

+_Note:_ All commands need to be prefixed with the `sudo` command for linux machines.

+##### Getting the docker image and running the container.

+To fetch the docker image for the image-resizer app type in the command:

+`sudo docker pull hyprstack/hevnly-image`

+This will pull the image from the docker hub and build it for you.

+Next, to run the image and create our container, type:

+`sudo docker run -it --rm -v ~/.aws:/root/.aws -v ~/.gitconfig:/root/.gitconfig -v ~/.ssh:/root/.ssh hyprstack/hevnly-image sh -c 'aws s3 cp  /home/image-resizer && echo "192.168.56.101 hevnly.dev" >> /etc/hosts && /bin/bash'`

+This should open the command line tool for the container.

+To make sure the app's files have been copied correctly, `cd home/image-resizer` and `ls -la`.
+There should be all the files beloging to the app.

+To run the app make sure you have an image in the docker container to resize and then type ``node /path/to/app/index.js --source=file:///source/path/to/target/image.png --dest=/destination/path/for/resized/images/`